jameshanlon/cheese/cheese/pages/replication.md

 the job.

-We are optimistic that we will receive funding to enable commencing trial franchising by autumn 2020, when we hope that indoor surveying will be possible again despite the Covid pandemic.
+We are optimistic that we will receive funding to enable commencing trial franchising by Autumn 2021, when we hope that indoor surveying will be possible again despite the Covid pandemic.
 We will endeavour to keep start-up costs to the minimum, but in the meantime we recommend that climate action NGOs wanting to set up a local franchise should seek opportunities for funding to cover